Thewessen/hello-world/Tables/README.md

    |     |      |      |         | rows
 ```
 Note: You can see the head isn't taken into account when calculating
-the column_width for printing, see Notes.
+the column_width for printing, see notes.

 ### Module info
 tables.Table()